Satisfactory Academic Progress

 - Cumulative Grade Point Average: Consistent with the general academic requirements of the University, graduate students must maintain a minimum cumulative grade point average of 3.00 to remain eligible for institutional and/or federal funding.

 - Pace: All students must successfully complete at least 67% of the credit hours for which they enroll.
 Note that repeated courses and course work assigned grades of “W,” “WF,” "F,"or “I” will not be counted as credits completed toward graduation but will be counted as attempted credits.

 - Maximum Time Frame: The maximum number of credits a graduate student may attempt and receive funding for is 150% of the published number of credits required to complete their degree, certificate, or endorsement program.

 To maintain satisfactory academic progress for University funding, graduate students must achieve a cumulative grade point average of at least 3.0 for all graduate course work.

 When a student is deemed ineligible for financial aid, the student will be provided with written notification of ineligibility.
 The student will have the opportunity to submit a written appeal for review.
 All such appeals should be forwarded to the Associate Director of Financial Aid.
-The Associate Director will review the appeal and may elect to return the student to good standing, continue the student’s financial aid for a probationary period, reduce the student’s financial aid award, or uphold the determination of ineligibility (e.g., cancel the student’s financial aid).
+The Associate Director will review the appeal and may elect to return the student to good standing, continue the student’s financial aid for a probationary period, reduce the student’s financial aid award, place the student on an academic plan, or uphold the determination of ineligibility (e.g., cancel the student’s financial aid).
 Students submitting an appeal will be provided written notification of the outcome of their appeal.